arif-rachim/react-hook-signal/README.md

 ### STEP 2: Observing Signal Changes

-- Use the useSignalEffect hook to listen for changes in Native Signal.
+- Use the `useSignalEffect` hook to listen for changes in Signal.
 - This hook accepts a callback that reads the final signal value and can optionally return a cleanup function.

 #### Important Note:

-- useSignalEffect doesn't automatically re-render the component.
-Use React.useState:setState to trigger a re-render.
+- `useSignalEffect` doesn't automatically re-render the component.
+Use React.useState to trigger a re-render.

 Example: